IAMconsortium/pyam/profile/README.md

 This module provides utility code to run benchmarking on features of pyam.

+### *Work in progress!*

+This module is in an experimental stage.
+We are currently investigating additional/alternative packages for benchmarking and profiling, and the preferred solution may change at any time.

+**To-do**

+Required steps to make this module a full part of the pyam package:

+- Include module dependencies as extra-requirements of the installation
+- Migrate gitignore from this folder to the main gitignore file

 ## Dependencies and usage

 This module uses the [pytest-monitor](https://pytest-monitor.readthedocs.io) package.